SR3 Program FAQs

 We are optimistic that this comprehensive plan will drastically reduce, and eliminate where possible, future SSOs.

-In 2021, WSSC Water experienced 68 SSOs, resulting in the loss of 8,738,358 gallons.
-The majority of the overflow volume during 2021 was caused by defective material.
+In 2023, WSSC Water experienced 78 SSOs, resulting in the loss of 51,426 gallons.
+The majority of the overflow volume during 2019 was caused by grease, or a combination of grease and wipes.

 Some SSOs occur in heavily wooded areas, and are difficult to locate, contain, relieve, and inspect.
 WSSC Water personnel determine the overflow volume based on an actual measurement, an estimate using best professional judgment, or by visual observation of evidence in the overflow area (or a combination thereof).